natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/f-string.rst

 When using f-strings you cannot first create a template and then use it as in format() method.

-F-string is immediately executed and contains the values of the variables that were defined earlier:
+F-string is immediately executed and contains the values of variables that were defined earlier:

 .. code:: python